<BGSOUND SRC="http://www.stardoctor.org/Aquarius-5thDimension.mid" LOOP=INFINITE>

 Helix Nebula

-The image above combined 220 minutes of luminance exposures with a clear filter with 100 minutes of red, 100 minutes of green, and 50 minutes of blue exposures.
-I used an ST2000XM camera through a TEC refractor at the Hidden Lake Observatory.
+The image immediately below combined 220 minutes of luminance exposures with a clear filter with 100 minutes of red, 100 minutes of green, and 50 minutes of blue exposures.
+I used an

-The image below combined 2 hours luminance exposures using the IDAS filter with 30 minutes of green and 40 minutes red and 45 minutes of blue exposures.
-An ST10XME camera was used through the same TEC 140mm refractor at my observatory.
+The image at the bottom combined 2 hours luminance exposures using the IDAS filter with 30 minutes of green and 40 minutes red and 45 minutes of blue exposures.
+An ST10XME camera

 Music: Age of Aquarius